kvz/riak-formation/README.md

 - [ ] Make env file dictate ingress, ports, server count, etc. So that you can launch different Riak clusters by just sourcing different env files.
 - [ ] S3 emulation
-- [ ] Can we servie read-only json files
+- [ ] Can we serve read-only json files
 - [ ] Multi datacenter replication?
 Can we do that for free somehow?
 - [ ] Enable Search
 - [ ] Research/Document CRDTs in 2.0